Feb. 6, 2005 Sooley Cabin Beater Day: (19 Photos)

 8.

-7. As the sun began to set we had a Beater Day drag race at the top of Sooley's pond, I was riding my Invader 440, and Maffer rode Sooley's old Enticer 340.
+7. As the sun began to set we had a Beater Day drag race at the top of Sooley's pond, I was rode my Invader 440, and Maffer piloted Sooley's old Enticer 340.
 We started on the pole line for better traction and raced across the glare ice on the pond.

 6.